brandonwharton/MN-Beer-Flow/README.md

   ```
   REACT_APP_MAPS_API_KEY=YOUR_GOOGLE_MAPS_PLATFORM_API_KEY
   ```
   While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
-If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
+If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning when you start your server.

   Replace YOUR_GOOGLE_MAPS_PLATFORM_API_KEY with an actual API key provided by [Google](https://developers.google.com/maps/gmp-get-started).
 - Start postgres if not running already by using `brew services start postgresql`